 You must complete every section of the SATAC application, even if you haven’t done every type of study.
 You won't be able to submit your application until all sections have been completed and saved.

 You can list up to three courses in your SATAC application.
 Your course selections are known as preferences.

-You should list the courses in order of preference, with the course you're most interested in as preference one.
+You should list the courses in order of preference, with the course you are most interested in as preference one.
 Remember, SATAC assumes that your first preference is the course that you most want to study.

-Check the course entry details carefully as you're adding your preferences.
-The course entries contain important information about the course, it's entry requirements, and closing dates.
+Check the course entry details carefully as you add your preferences.
+The course entries contain important information about the course, its entry requirements, and closing dates.